ballerina-platform/ballerina-distribution/examples/http-1-1-to-2-0-protocol-switch/http_1_1_to_2_0_protocol_switch.md

 The HTTP service receives a message over the HTTP/1.1 protocol and forwards it to another service over the HTTP/2.0 protocol.

-For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/).

 ::: code http_1_1_to_2_0_protocol_switch.bal :::

 Run the service by executing the following command.